 It's not absolutely essential to warm up for runs at these intensities, but five to ten minutes in the easy range is recommended before shifting gear to sub-threshold, and an easier five minutes at the end can help cool down.

 Longer runs of 60-90 minutes at this pace are excellent for marathon training.

 These are the paces you can maintain for roughly 45 to 75 minutes.

 Many runners refer to this intensity as "tempo".
-However, the term has a range of uses, so "threshold" or "anaerobic threshold" is more descriptive.
+However, since the term tempo has a range of uses, "threshold" or "anaerobic threshold" are more suitable terms and more descriptive.

 20-30 minutes at threshold pace (following a warm up) provides a good time-efficient workout.